Online classes give students the opportunity to receive a quality WBS education wherever there’s a high-speed Internet connection.

 - Take the one-week module course offered immediately after the retreat.

 Note: Only Shepherd Project students are exempt from residency requirements.

 The online program is designed to be part-time to allow for study while continuing ministry.
 Generally speaking, part-time students taking two classes each semester (including two during the summer) will generally need about three years to complete an M.A. and four to five years to complete an M.Div.

-Students taking approximately three classes per semester (and two to three during the summer) may be able to complete the M.Div. in three years (four residencies or equivalent are still required) and the M.A. in two years.
+Students taking approximately three classes per semester (and two to three during the summer) may be able to complete the M.Div. in three years (residency requirements apply) and the M.A. in two years.
 Please check course offerings carefully when planning your schedule each semester.